Sexual harassment is never ok.

 Think

 Are you in immediate danger?
 If you are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
-If you are on campus, you should tell Security (01483 683333) that the emergency services are on their way and give details of your location.
+If you are on campus, you should tell Campus Safety (01483 683333) that the emergency services are on their way and give details of your location.

 Find a safe space: if an incident has just happened, try and find somewhere you feel safe.
-If you are on campus this isn't possible you can call Security on 01483 683333.
+If you are on campus this isn't possible you can call Campus Safety on 01483 683333.

 What is sexual harassment?
 It might be useful to think about what sexual harassment is and how some of the behaviours are described.